 New Orleans is one of the truly mythic cities of the American South, full of Native American, Creole, and down home Southern spiritualism subsumed with the spirit of local jazz.
 It is a place full of soul, heart, music, celebration, struggles and triumphs, at once cheerful and gothic, haunted by the past but evolving solidly towards the future.
 The best restaurants in New Orleans, as a result, are both a counterpoint to and mirror of this unique, inimitable local culture.

-Food is a huge aspect of this celebratory local culture, informed by both the city’s precarious location on the often hurricane-addled Golf Coast– and also by the diverse and multifaceted immigrant populations that have inspired the city’s traditions over the years.
-Reigning over all this dynamism is the iconic depiction of a fleur–de–lis— a stylized lily that used to represent the French royal arms, which today is emblazoned on architecture, clothes, and souvenirs across the city.
+Food is a huge aspect of this celebratory local culture, informed by both the city’s precarious location on the often hurricane-addled Gulf Coast– and also by the diverse and multifaceted immigrant populations that have inspired the city’s traditions over the years.
+Reigning over all this dynamism is the iconic depiction of a fleur–de–lis— a stylized lily that used to represent the French royal arms, which is emblazoned on architecture, clothes, and souvenirs across the city.
 Today, as one of New Orleans most recognizable symbols, as the mascot of the New Orleans Saints NFL team and the unofficial “mascot” of post-Katrina life in New Orleans.
 (It’s a lily that represents the Holy Trinity, thought to protect the city.)

 View this post on Instagram

 Late-Night Beignets at Café du Monde